-The UCD90124 can control and monitor up to four two-, three- or four-wire fans.
-Up to four GPIO pins can be used as tachometer inputs.
+The UCD90910 can control and monitor up to ten two-, three- or four-wire fans.
+Up to ten GPI capable pins can be used as tachometer inputs.
 The number of fan tach pulses per revolution for each fan can be entered using the Fusion GUI.
 A fan speed-fault threshold can be set to trigger an alarm if the measured speed drops below a user-defined value.

 The two- and three-wire fans are controlled by connecting the positive input of the fan to the specified supply voltage for the fan.
 The negative input of the fan is connected to the collector or drain of a transistor.
 The transistor is turned off and on using a GPIO pin.
 Four-wire fans can be controlled the same way.
 However, four-wire fans should use the fan PWM input (the fourth wire).
-It can be driven directly by one of the eight FPWM or the two adjustable PWM outputs.
-The normal frequency range for the PWM input is 15 kHz to 40 kHz, but the specifications for the fan confirm the interface procedure.
+It can be driven directly by one of the eight FPWMs or the two adjustable PWM outputs.
+The normal frequency range for the PWM input of a typical 4-wire fan is 15 kHz to 40 kHz, but the specifications for the fan confirm the interface procedure.

-Figure 19.
+Figure 21.
 Two-Wire Fan Connection

-Figure 20.
+Figure 22.
 Three-Wire Fan Connection

-Figure 21.
+Figure 23.
 Four-Wire Fan Connection

-The UCD90124 autocalibrate feature automatically finds and records the turn-on, turn-off and maximum speeds and duty cycles for any fan.
+The UCD90910 autocalibrate feature automatically finds and records the turn-on, turn-off and maximum speeds and duty cycles for any fan.
 Fans have a minimum speed at which they turn on, a turn-off speed that is usually slightly lower than the turn-on speed, and a maximum speed that occurs at slightly less than 100% duty cycle.
 Each speed has a PWM duty cycle that goes with it.
 Every fan is slightly different, even if the model numbers are the same.
-The built-in temperature control algorithms use the actual measured operating speed range instead of 0 RPM to rated speed of the fan to improve the fan control algorithms.
+The built-in temperature-control algorithms use the actual measured operating speed range instead of 0 RPM to rated speed of the fan to improve the fan control algorithms.
 The user can choose whether to use autocalibrate or to manually enter the fan data.
+When configured, autocalibration will execute as soon as it is enabled and if the enable has been stored in data flash then it will occur after a device reset.

-The UCD90124 can control up to four independent fans as defined in the PMBus standard.
-When enabled, the

-FAN-PWM control output provides a digital signal with a configurable frequency and duty cycle, with a duty cycle that is set based on the FAN_COMMAND_1 PMBus command.
-The PWM can be set to frequencies between 1 Hz and 125 MHz based on the UCD90124 PWM type selected for the fan control.
+The UCD90910 can control up to ten independent fans as defined in the PMBus standard.
+When enabled, the FAN-PWM control output provides a digital signal with a configurable frequency and duty cycle, with a duty cycle that is set based on the FAN_COMMAND_1 PMBus command.
+The PWM can be set to frequencies between 1 Hz and 125 MHz based on the UCD90910 PWM type selected for the fan control.
 The duty cycle can be set from 0% to 100% with 1% resolution.
+Each fan has its own ramp rate.
+The ramp rate is effective for any adjustments to fan speed.
+The ramp rate is configured by indicating the change in duty cycle per each 500 ms elapsed to reach a targeted speed.
 The FAN-TACH fan-control input counts the number of transitions in the tachometer output from the fan in each 1-second interval.
 The tachometer can be read by issuing the READ_FAN_SPEED_1 command.
 The speed is returned in RPMs.

-Fault limits can also be set for the tachometer speed by issuing the FAN_SPEED_FAULT_LIMIT command and the status checked by issuing the STATUS_FAN_1_2 command.
+Fault limits can also be set for the tachometer speed by issuing the FAN_SPEED_FAULT_LIMIT command, and the status can be checked by issuing the STATUS_FAN_1_2 command.
 See the UCD90xxx Sequencer and System Health Controller PMBus Command Reference for a complete description of each command.

-The UCD90124 also supports two fan control algorithms.
+The UCD90910 also supports two fan control algorithms.